The Role and Application of Beam Search in Modern Machine Learning

 1. Lack of Global Optimization

 While beam search optimizes locally at each time step, it doesn’t guarantee globally optimal results.
-The algorithm prunes away less likely sequences early on, which means that some potentially good solutions may be discarded before they are fully explored.
-This issue is particularly problematic when the beam width is too small, and important possibilities are not considered.
+Some potentially good solutions may be discarded prematurely, especially if the beam width is too small.

 2. Beam Size Selection